tagtime/TagTime/README.md

 In addtion are the following files:

 * install.py -- install script
-* grppings.pl -- grep your tagtime log file
+* grppings.pl -- grep your TagTime log file
 * cntpings.pl -- tally pings in your log file matching given criteria

 * tskedit.pl -- task editor / to-do list that integrates with TagTime
 * tskproc.pl -- helper script used by tskedit.pl
 * tasks.vim.template -- vim macros needed for the task editor

-* merge.pl -- just a stub, for fixing/merging tagtime logs
+* merge.pl -- just a stub, for fixing/merging TagTime logs

-* beeminder.pl -- sends your tagtime data to your beeminder graph
+* beeminder.pl -- sends your TagTime data to your Beeminder graph
-* beemapi.rb -- crude command line interface to the nascent beeminder api
+* beemapi.pl -- partial Perl implementation of the Beeminder API

 The script directory contains various scripts we've used, like for various games and contests and commitment contracts and whatnot.
 Basically, incentive schemes for getting ourselves to procrastinate less.

 The src directory currently contains Python code contributed by Jonathan Chang for a new back-end for TagTime.
 It hasn't yet been integrated.
+Same with pyqt which was contributed by Arthur Breitman.
-It also contains the source for an Android app by Bethany Soule (bsoule) with contributions by Michael Janssen (jamuraa).
+The src directory also contains the source for an Android app by Bethany Soule (bsoule) with contributions by Michael Janssen (jamuraa).

 Thanks also to Paul Fenwick, Jesse Aldridge, Kevin Lochner, and Rob Felty for contributions to the code.

 # Installation and Quick Start